exosite-garage/CC3200CloudDemo/README.md

-Note: This code is now deprecieated and won't be updated in future.
+Note: This code is now depreciated and won't be updated in future.
 The second version is in process and is available in the v2 branch.
 All new development should be done against the version 2 code, but note that it is still prerelease quality and is not feature complete.
 (But is already more reliable than the code